userexperior-technologies/integration-guide/docs/cordova-ionic.md

 -   **Messages**

-    A message can be any app message shown to user, any response or error message or toast message or validation messages or messages shown on dialog boxes etc. which indicates a response to the user by the app.
+    A message can be any app message shown to the user, any response or error message or toast message or validation messages or messages shown on dialog boxes, etc. which indicates a response to the user by the app.
 To add a message, use "MSG" in the 2nd parameter.

     Eg: `Please select location`, `Enable location permission`, `User Name or Password is incorrect`, etc.
     Code Example: